 I asked my teacher friend if she approved of this gift and she loved the idea!
 I give these personalized note cards to our kid’s teachers at the end of every school year as the perfect teacher gifts They love them since they write notes frequently and we’ve even received one back from a teacher when she wrote our family a heart-felt note since she was moving schools.

-Grab your free printable Apple Note Cards and Apple stencil by subscribing to our free weekly newsletter HERE.
+Grab your free printable Apple Note Cards and Apple stencil below!

 This week is Teacher Appreciation week and we gave our teachers these candy bars with wrappers.
-Go here to get access to print these FREE printable candy bar wrappers so you can show your appreciation this week!
 There are 2 candy bar sizes available, we used Hershey’s with Almonds and a classic Hershey’s bar.

 Here are more ideas for handmade teachers gifts from: